naeruru/mimiuchi/README.md

 - better generic osc support
 - DeepL translation support
 - webhook/websocket customization to connect to other apps that aren't related to me
-- more TTS/STT options (for standalone desktop experience)
 - documentation

 ## Download